 Calling all CrossFitters!
 Toss the tape out and ditch the chalk—opt for these weightlifting gloves instead.
 They feature a sturdy wrist support and padded palm so you can rock everything from pull-ups to push presses with good form and without calluses.

 Buy it: $13.85; amazon.com

 Women’s Fit Weightlifting Gloves

 Designed with a woman’s hand specifically in mind, these weight-lifting gloves are fully breathable and feature a no-slip grip.
 Complete with pull tabs on the fingers and wrist for an easy on and off, these gloves will have you covered through all of your lifting and training ventures.

-When you're lifting heavy weights (and, BTW, we have 11 reasons to start lifting weights if you still need convincing it's a good idea), gloves become a staple pretty quickly to protect your hands and give you a better grip.
-Unfortunately, soon after your sesh it's more than likely that they end up in your gym bag-a dark, moist environment that's perfect for bacteria to grow all over your weightlifting gloves.
+When you're lifting heavy weights (and, BTW, we have 11 reasons to get to it if you still need convincing it's a good idea), gloves become a staple pretty quickly to protect your hands and give you a better grip.
+Unfortunately, soon after your sesh it's more than likely that they end up in your gym bag—a dark, moist environment that's perfect for bacteria to grow all over your weightlifting gloves.